Action Steps for When Your Bank Account Gets Overdrawn

 Funny thing, the phone banking rep. said it was done, but when my husband went to the bank to drain the account like normal (we like to use cash to avoid going over budget) he saw that the charge was still pending!
 He talked to a personal banker who informed him the phone banking rep. had not put the stop payment through!

 The personal banker was nice enough to do it again for him and reverse the fee.
 When I checked the account the next day, I saw the transaction was cancelled but that the fee had not ben reversed.
 My husband went back to the bank (with paperwork the personal banker had given him the day before) and asked for the charged to be removed as promised.
 Sigh…Yes, it took a little work, but we got our money back.
-Unfortunately, it seems like you get better results when you go into the branch and plead with puppy-dog eyes for mercy.
+This is why I like having loyalty checking accounts.

 A Post-Mortem to Find the Root Problem